 To use paintComponent(), you must create a JPanel object.
 A JPanel creates a drawing area for graphics.
-See pages 158-160 in sixth edition.
+See pages 158-160 about JPanel.
 A good way to do this is to create a second file with a class that extends the JPanel class, e.g., MyJPanel.
 Inside this extended class insert your paint-Component() method.
 You will need to add super.paintComponent(g); as the first line of your paintComponent() method.

 Add lines in the paintComponent() method to display a blue rectangle and some red text.
-See Chapter 11 (Chapter 12 in fifth and sixth) edition of Java text for details.
+See Chapter 12 of Java text for details.

 BEFORE you create an object of MyJPanel and add it to the window, you need to be careful with your Java layout.
-In Java the default layout is BorderLayout, which has five regions, NORTH (top),

-SOUTH (bottom), EAST (right), WEST (left) and CENTER.
+In Java the default layout is BorderLayout, which has five regions, NORTH (top), SOUTH (bottom), EAST (right), WEST (left) and CENTER.
 If you don't specify when you add a component, it goes in the CENTER.
 If you add two components to the CENTER, the second overwrites the second.
 It is very easy to do this and find yourself cursing "Where in the Heck is my drawing?"